AIwarenessStarted in August 2021

 Why do we want to work on this idea within the PCSI?

 Since targeted phishing on employees is a persistent and hard-to-solve challenge we believe that cooperation between the PCSI partners can bring us one step further.
 Another conclusion that can be drawn from the fact that the most popular method for initial access by APT’s over the past 10 years has been, and still is, spear phishing, is that clearly no market product has fully solved this challenge.

-In the first phase of this project we will explore whether the proposed solution is of added value for the PCSI partners, next to the anti-phishing solutions currently in use.
-Specifically we will concretize the business case for such a system, and based on this (re-)design the proposed Proof-of-Concept plan.
+In the first phase of this project we have explored whether the proposed solution is of added value for the PCSI partners, next to the anti-phishing solutions currently in use.
+Multiple PCSI organizations are interested in the outcomes of this research, and at least one partner is willing to explore implementation of a prototype.

-Our aims at the end of the project:
+Conclusions at the end of the PoC phase

 This project is part of the trend